Analysis | What You Need to Know About China’s Virus Outbreak

 3. How serious is the virus?

-At this stage, it appears to be less virulent, and less deadly, than SARS.
+At this stage, the virus, labeled 2019-nCoV by the WHO, appears to be less virulent, and less deadly, than SARS.
+A report done for the International Journal of Infectious Diseases found it is at least 70% similar in its genetic makeup to the SARS virus but “appears clinically milder” in terms of severity, fatality rate and transmissibility.
 Of the first handful of deaths linked to the virus, at least some were people who already were seriously ill.
-Regular pneumonia, a viral or bacterial infection that inflames the air sacs in one or both lungs, kills about 50,000 people annually in the U.S.
+Regular pneumonia, a viral, bacterial or fungal infection that inflames the air sacs in one or both lungs, kills about 50,000 people annually in the U.S.

 4. What are the symptoms?

 Mainly fever, with some patients experiencing fatigue, a dry cough and difficulty breathing.
 Chest X-rays have shown invasive lesions of both lungs, the WHO said.
-However, only cases requiring hospitalization have been reported so far.
-It’s possible other people have been infected and experienced no, or only mild, symptoms.
+However, almost all the reported cases so far are those requiring hospitalization.
+It’s very likely other people have been infected and experienced no, or only mild, symptoms.
 Many people have recovered and been discharged from the hospital.
+The U.S. Centers for Disease Control estimates the incubation period, the time between infection and the onset of symptoms, is around 14 days.

 Chinese President Xi Jinping ordered resolute efforts to curb its spread ahead of the Lunar New Year holiday, which fell this year on Jan.
-24 and for which many people travel.
+25 and for which many people typically travel.
 Authorities in Wuhan suspended public transport as well as outbound flights and train services, and nearby municipalities restricted the use of transport and public sites.
-China’s health commission classified the coronavirus in the Class B infectious diseases category, which includes SARS, while taking preventive steps typically used for the most-serious ailments, such as cholera and plague.
+Authorities dispatched medical personnel from the military to Wuhan to help out at hospitals struggling to keep up with the inflow of sick patients.
+China’s health commission took preventive steps typically used for the most-serious ailments, such as cholera and plague.
 Patients have been isolated to prevent any spread.
 Health officials are also looking for, screening and monitoring people the patients had contact with, and searching for current and past cases that may have been treated in medical institutions throughout the city.
 Environmental samples from the closed market have been taken for analysis.
 Outside China, airports have begun screening some passengers for symptoms, including in the U.S.

 SARS is thought to have spread indirectly from a “wildlife reservoir,” believed to be bats, to humans via masked palm civets and other species in live-animal markets.
 The SARS outbreak began in late 2002 in Guangdong province and spread across the border to Hong Kong and beyond.
 The WHO issued a global health alert in March 2003 and didn’t declare the outbreak contained until July 5 that year.
 China’s tourism, transportation and retail sectors were heavily hit as people stayed home; domestic consumption fell sharply, as did real estate prices and financial markets.
 The epidemic subtracted an estimated 0.8 percentage point from gross domestic product growth in China in 2003, according to a China Daily report that cited a National Bureau of Statistics official.
 A 2003 academic study estimated the global economic cost at close to $40 billion or more.